Satisfactory Academic Progress (SAP) Standards

 To evaluate Satisfactory Academic Progress and to determine eligibility for Title IV federal financial aid funds as outlined in the federal regulations, Post University has established minimum qualitative and quantitative academic standards for measuring students’ Satisfactory Academic Progress.

-A review of Satisfactory Academic Progress is conducted for both Main Campus and Accelerated Degree Program (ADP) students after each payment period.
-A payment period consists of one semester (Main Campus) or two consecutive terms (ADP).
+A review of Satisfactory Academic Progress is conducted for degree-seeking and certificate students after each payment period.
+A payment period consists of one semester (Main Campus and SIMPath modality nursing courses) or two consecutive terms (Accelerated Degree Programs including non-SIMPath modality nursing courses)).
 Students who fall below the required minimum qualitative and quantitative minimum academic standards shall be placed on Warning for the next eligible payment period.
 Students on Warning are required to retake two failed courses during the Warning period and meet Satisfactory Academic Progress by the end of the payment period.
 For undergraduate-level students, this includes courses with a grade of F or UF.
 For graduate-level students, this includes courses with a grade of D+, D, D-, F, or UF.
 If the minimum standards for Satisfactory Academic Progress are not achieved by the end of the Warning period, the students’ eligibility for Title IV federal financial aid will be suspended, and they will be dismissed from Post University.

 Qualitative Standards

-Qualitative standards measure students’ cumulative grade point averages.
+Qualitative standards measure students’ cumulative grade point averages (GPA).

 Post University uses the following escalating scale that undergraduate students must satisfy in both the Main Campus and Accelerated Degree Program programs to meet the minimum academic standards: